 By Sarah Blackman

-Last month I spoke to a developer in Saudi Arabia to enquire about writing a case study about his up and coming hotel.
-The article would focus on how his company has planned for the maintenance of the building and which facilities managers and consultants have been involved in the project so far to ensure sustainable systems and solutions are implemented effectively.
-His response: "This hotel is currently a shell of a building.
+Earlier this month I spoke to a developer in Saudi Arabia to enquire about writing a case study covering his up-coming business hotel.
+The article would focus on how his company has planned for the maintenance of the building and which facilities managers and consultants have been involved in the project so far, to ensure sustainable systems and solutions are implemented effectively.
+His response?
+"This hotel is currently a shell of a building.
 We are therefore not thinking about facilities management at the moment.
 How can we if the hotel hasn't even been built yet?"

-Using light-emitting diodes (LEDs) recommended by service providers will result in less heat generated and less money spent on cooling a building, whilst implementing water pressure reducing valves will help conserve the region's most scarce element and fewer blackouts will occur if energy efficient lifts are put in place.
+Using light-emitting diodes (LEDs) recommended by service providers will result in less heat generated and less money spent on cooling a building.
+Implementing water pressure reducing valves will help conserve the region's most scarce resource and fewer blackouts will occur if energy efficient lifts are put in place.
 The list is endless.

 Sarah Blackman is deputy editor of Facilities Management Middle East.